-Objective: To determine early breastfeeding problems using LATCH tool and analyse the impact of breastfeeding supportive measures in improving LATCH score.
-Methods: This prospective study included all inborn term neonates.
-Breastfeeding problems were identified by LATCH score at 6-12h after birth and were addressed by the study team providing breastfeeding support, education and training to mothers.
+Correspondence to: Dr Balakrishnan Rajaiah, Consultant, Neonatal Intensive Care Unit, Kovai Medical Center and Hospital (KMCH), Coimbatore 641 014, Tamil Nadu. drbalakrishnan1@yahoo.co.in.
+Received: April 29, 2022; Initial review: June 23, 2022; Accepted: Sept 19, 2022.
+Objective: To determine early breastfeeding problems using LATCH tool, and analyze the impact of breastfeeding supportive measures in improving LATCH score.
+Methods: This prospective study included all inborn term neonates born at our center between September, 2019 and March, 2020.
+Breastfeeding problems were identified by LATCH score at 6-12h after birth, and were addressed by the study team providing breastfeeding support, education and training to mothers.
 LATCH scores were reassessed at 24-48h.
-Results: Among 400 mother-infant dyads, 399 (99.7%) required support to position the neonate, 190(47.5%) had poor latch and 52(13%) had nipple problems during initial assessment.
-Breastfeeding supportive measures improved the LATCH score [median (IQR) 7(5-8) vs. 8 (8-8) at 6-12 and 24-48 hours, respectively; P < 0.001] and reduced the number of mothers with LATCH score < 8 [288 (72%) vs 63 (15.8%); P < 0.001].
+Results: Among 400 mother-infant dyads, 399 (99.7%) required support to position the neonate, 190 (47.5%) had poor latch and 52 (13%) had nipple problems during initial assessment.
+Breastfeeding supportive measures improved the LATCH score [median (IQR) 7 (5,8) vs 8 (8,8) at 6-12 and 24-48 hours, respectively; P < 0.001], and reduced the number of mothers with LATCH score <8 [288 (72%) vs 63 (15.8%); P < 0.001].
 Conclusion: LATCH is a comprehensive yet simple tool to identify breastfeeding problems.
-Given the high incidence of breastfeeding problems during early postpartum period, systematic assessment of breastfeeding related problems using LATCH tool can help timely intervention and improvement in the breastfeeding technique.
+Given the high incidence of breastfeeding problems using LATCH tool can help timely intervention and improvement in the breastfeeding technique.